zerovm/zwift-ui/README.md

 allowed, although swift does not support it in one transaction.
 Text files can be edited with advanced capabilities like syntax highlighting, Cloud9 ACE JavaScript library is used.
 The code is readable.
 Web standards are used.
-Two latest versions of 5 most popular desktop browsers are supported.
+Two latest versions of five most popular desktop browsers are supported.
 Latest versions of the most popular mobile browsers are supported.